OfonimeChris/Customer-Segmentation-and-Sales-Performance/README.md

  - Handling missing values,duplicate removed and correction of inconsistencies (e.g., outliers, incorrect data formats)
  - Data cleaning and formatting

-### Exploratory Data Analysis
+### Eploratory Data Analysis
 EDA involves exploring the sales data to answer key questions:
   ### Customer Segmentation
-    -How are customers distributed across different segments (e.g., customer_segment, region, state, city) -How does customer age correlate with sales, order quantity, or discount usage?
+  - How are customers distriibuted accross different segments (e.g customer_segment, region, state, city)
+  - How does customer age correlate with sales, order quantity, or discount usage?
-    -Which product categories or subcategories are preferred by different customer segments?
+  - which product categories or subcategories are preferred by different customer segments?

-     ###Sales Analysis
+### Sales Analysis
-    -what is the overall sales trend
+  - what is the overall slaes trend?
-    -What are the top-performing regions, states, or cities in terms of sales and profit?
+  - what are the top-performing regions, state, or cities in terms of sales and profit?
-    -How do sales and profit vary by product category, sub-category, or container type?
+  - How do slaes and profit vary by product category, sub-category, or container type?
-    -Which customer segments are the most and least profitable?
+  - Which cuomer segments are the most and least profitable?
-    -What is the average order quantity, and does it differ significantly across regions or customer segments?
+  - What is the average order quantity, and des it differ significantly across region or customer segments?
-    -How do discounts impact sales and profit margins?
+  - How do discount impact sales and profit margins?

-    ###Retention and Loyalty
+### Retention and Loyalty
-    -How frequently do customers place orders, and what is the average time between purchases?
+  - How frequently so customers place orders, and what is the average time between purchases?
-    -Are there any patterns in customer purchasing behavior over time?
+  - Are there any patterns in customer purchasing behavior over time?
-    -Which customer segments have the highest lifetime value (e.g., cumulative sales/profit)?
+  - Which customer segments have the highest lifetime value(e.g, cumulative sales/profit)?
-    -What is the relationship between shipping cost, mode, and customer retention?
+  - What is the realtionship between shipping cost, mode, and customer retention?
-    -Are high-priority orders associated with better profitability or retention?
+  - Are high-priority orders associated with better profitability or retention?

-     ###Revenue Growth Optimization
+### Revenue Growth Optimitization
-    -Which product categories or subcategories offer the highest margins?
+- Which product categories or subcategories offer the higest margins?
-    -How do shipping costs affect profitability across different regions or segments?
+- How do shipping costs affect profitability across different regions or segments?
-    -Are there correlations between order date (seasonality) and sales or profit?
+- Are there correlations between order data(seasonality) and sales or profit?
-    -Which regions or customer segments respond most positively to discounts?
+- Which regions or customer segments respond most positivelyto discounts?
-    -What are the trends in unit price and product margin, and how do they relate to profit?
+- What is the trend in unit price and profit margin and how do they relate to profit?

 ### Data Analysis
 ##### Data Preprocessing: